KeshavGulati/nanoGPT/README.md

 ## The Setup
 ### Word Embeddings
 To start, we need some representation of the data in a space that is learnable.
 So, we use a regular lookup table with learnable parameters, and assign each data point an ID.
 In this case, a datapoint is a character, and the ID is its index in the vocabulary.
-The lookup table has dimensions
+The lookup table has dimensions VOCAB_SIZE $\times$ EMB_SIZE.
-$\text{VOCAB\_SIZE} \times \text{EMB\_SIZE}$.
 ```python
 # For individual characters
 stoi = {s: i for i, s in enumerate(vocab)}